Pieter de Graeff: Before the Rampjaar

-In 1662, De Graeff became a member of the vroedschap of the City of Amsterdam.
-In 1664, after the death of his father Cornelis, he became a chief administrator of the VOC.
-During the 1660s De Graeff became one of the guardians from William III of Orange.
+In 1662, Pieter de Graeff became a member of the vroedschap of the City of Amsterdam.
+In 1664, after the death of his father Cornelis, he succeeded him as free lord of Zuid-Polsbroek and became a chief administrator of the Dutch East Indies Company (VOC).
+He was very interested in agriculture, which he was able to follow eagerly as wind lifter of the VOC and as landlord.
+During the 1660s De Graeff became one of the guardians of prince William III of Orange.